KaneRoot/libipc-old/README.md

 **Consistency**.

-Everything will be developed in the same repository: same coding standards, changes will be tested on every provided applications…
+Everything will be developed in the same repository: same [coding standards][codingstyle], changes will be tested on every provided applications…

 **Code review**.